Does Aging Change Blood Glucose Levels?

 How Age-Related Muscle Changes Lead to Insulin Resistance

 Skeletal muscle can absorb up to 85% of circulating blood glucose in a healthy person.
-But, muscle mass decreases with age, and this process also becomes less efficient.
-The result: glucose stays in the bloodstream for longer periods.1
+But muscle mass decreases with age, so this process also becomes less efficient, allowing glucose to stay in the bloodstream for longer periods.1

 A decrease in muscle mass is a major factor that contributes to insulin resistance with aging.